Precinct 5 PENS April 2022

 - Hygiene items will also be accepted

 Public Safety Topic of the Month

 Steps to Avoid Tax-Return Identity Theft

-- Protect against computer spam and viruses: Take advantage of the security software updates your operating system offers, and make it a habit to use a firewall and anti-spam and anti-virus software.
+- Protect against computer spam and viruses: Take advantage of the security software updates your operating system offers and make it a habit to use a firewall and anti-spam and anti-virus software.

 - Keep financial information private: Be wary of providing personal information over the phone or through the mail.
 Unless you have initiated the contact or you are sure you know the person you're talking to, it's better just to say no.

-- Lock your mailbox: Getting a locking mailbox can prevent someone from checking to see what mail you've received.
+- Lock up your mailbox: Getting a locking mailbox can prevent someone from checking to see what mail you've received.
 Since letters may contain private financial information, a locking mailbox can also help to prevent identity theft.